rng-guy/NFSMWBartender/APPENDIX.md

 * Not every request results in a successful spawn of whatever the game requested.

 * Bartender can prevent HeavyStrategy 3 requests from resetting the roadblock cooldown.
-This avoids the potential issue of roadblocks becoming much rarer than expected.
+Disabling this reset fixes the vanilla issue of non-Strategy roadblock requests being stalled.

 * Strategy requests block each other: Whenever there's an active Strategy request, the game won't attempt to make more.
 You can change this with Bartender's "Advanced" feature set.

 * In the vanilla game, active roadblocks of any kind also block new HeavyStrategy 3 requests.
-Bartender can prevent this blocking, making HeavyStrategy 3 requests much more frequent.
+Disabling this blocking fixes the vanilla issue of HeavyStrategy 3 requests becoming rare.

 * Strategy requests end when their "Duration" VltEd parameters expire or their vehicles are gone.